 Angular implements MVC by asking you to divide your app into components and then Angular manages the rest for you along with the server as the pipeline that connects them.
 As compared to other frameworks which ask you to divide the app into components and at the same time require you to write code to string them up together again.
 As Angular acts as the mediator, developers also won’t feel tempted to write shortcuts between components that break abstractions just to make them fit easier.

 AngularJS bounds all the properties of the data model to the associated view and quietly watches the change to these properties and updates the view automatically when it senses any change in the property.
 All the data in scope are feed by controllers according to business logic need.

 Directives & Reusable components

 Directives are the features provided by Angular to create Reusable components and bring additional functionality to HTML.
-Once directive has been created you need to just use it as regular HTML tag and provide appropriate attributes to it, without worrying about DOM manipulation to render them.
+Once a directive has been created you need to just use it as a regular HTML tag and provide appropriate attributes to it, without worrying about DOM manipulation to render them.

 Directives are designed to be standalone reusable elements separate from your app.
 In fact, if a particular element becomes adopted by the HTML5 standard, it should be as simple as removing your custom directive, and your app should behave exactly the same without needing to change your app.

 Filters are standalone functions separate from the application like directives but the main functionality of filters is the transformation of data from one format to another format.
 There are various types of filters that allow you to perform simple tasks like formatting-decimal place, formatting dates, sorting the array, reversing the order of the array, etc.

 Filter just filters the data using the transformation function before it is rendered in a view.